C-Tran (Washington): C-Tran redistricting and new C-Tran benefit area ballot measure

-2010s
+2010s to today

 After studies that had first taken place in 2008, plans were approved and finalized in 2012 for construction of a bus rapid transit line, eventually named The Vine (see section below).
 It opened for service in January 2017.
 In 2016–2017, C-Tran built a new transit center at Vancouver Mall, to replace an existing transit center on the mall's north side (opened in 1985) with a larger facility on the mall's south side.
 The new Vancouver Mall Transit Center opened in January 2017, on the same date that the Vine service began operating.

-In June 2017, C-Tran hired Shawn M. Donaghy as its next Executive Director/CEO (effective June 26), under a three-year contract.
+In June 2017, C-Tran hired Shawn M. Donaghy as its next Chief Executive Officer, under a contract that was scheduled to last through June 2027.
 He replaced Jeff Hamm, who retired after more than 10 years as the agency's chief executive.
-The agency was named the 2019 Transit System of the Year by the American Public Transportation Association.
+The agency was named the North American Transit System of the Year in 2019 by the American Public Transportation Association.

+The agency moved its administrative headquarters in 2019 to a standalone building on NE 51st Circle in Vancouver.
+This building was formerly the offices of the supervisor of the Gifford Pinchot National Forest.

+In June 2020, the former Evergreen Transit Center was converted to a safe parking site for persons experiencing homelessness.

+In September 2022, C-Tran was again named the North American Transit System of the Year by the American Public Transportation Association.

+The Mill Plain Transit Center was opened on October 1, 2023, as the terminus of the Vine Red Line.

+In February 2024, the C-Tran Board of Directors appointed Leann M. Caver as the agency's sixth Chief Executive Officer starting March 1.
+Caver was previously the agency's Deputy Chief Executive Officer.
+She replaces Shawn Donaghy, who moved on from the agency after nearly seven years as the agency's chief executive.